Exploring the SAJ National Team Coaches: Moguls Edition (Part 1)

 In addition to the head coach, there is one chief coach and five technical coaches, as well as a secretary, doctor, physiotherapist, strength coach, and nutritionist, all of whom contribute to the team in their respective areas of expertise

-"In the case of moguls, the workload of the head coach is extremely heavy.
-That's why the secretary supports me in my practical work.
-However, I don't leave all the detailed work to the secretary.
+"In the case of moguls, the workload for the head coach is extremely heavy.
+That's why I have a secretary who supports me with the practical work.
+However, I don't just hand over all the detailed tasks to the secretary.

-For example, I'm the only one who can decide the dates for trips.
-Sometimes a tournament is canceled due to a lack of snow, and there's an open schedule until the next tournament.
+For example, only I can decide the schedule for overseas trips.
+Sometimes a competition is canceled due to insufficient snow, leaving a gap in the schedule until the next competition.

-In that case, I have to decide whether to stay in the area or return to Japan.
+In that case, I have to decide whether to stay on-site or return to Japan."

 Therefore, once the specific details have been decided to a certain extent, the secretary will arrange tickets and accommodation through SAJ's partner company, JTB."